 Bio

-Jalbert’s work has drawn inspiration from a variety of sources ranging from plainchant melodies to natural phenomena, and his French-Canadian heritage, hearing English folk songs and Catholic liturgical music growing up.
+Jalbert has drawn inspiration from a variety of sources ranging from plainchant melodies to natural phenomena, and his French-Canadian heritage.
 He has earned a reputation for his mastery of color, in both his chamber and orchestral scores, creating timbres that are vivid yet refined and tonally centered, combining modal, tonal, and dissonant sonorities as it travels new and unusual paths, while retaining a sense of harmonic motion culminating in a completed journey.

-Hailed as “an acknowledged chamber-music master” by The New Yorker, his chamber music has been performed by Midori, the Chamber Music Society of Lincoln Center, the Emerson, Escher, Ying, Borromeo, and Chiara String Quartets, Pittsburgh New Music Ensemble, Music from Copland House, and at the Caramoor Festival.
-Recent and upcoming are his third commission for the Arizona Friends of Chamber Music, with co-commissioners La Jolla Summerfest, and Chamber Music Society of Fort Worth; a violin concerto for a consortium of the Los Angeles and St. Paul Chamber Orchestras and Milwaukee Symphony; a new work for the Colorado Springs Philharmonic; and a new work for the Cincinnati Symphony.
+Hailed as “an acknowledged chamber-music master” by The New Yorker, his works have been performed regularly by the Chamber Music Society of Lincoln Center, along with violinist Midori, and the Emerson, Escher, Ying, Del Sol, Borromeo, Jupiter, and Chiara String Quartets, Pittsburgh New Music and Copland House Ensembles, the Morgenstern Trio, and at the Caramoor Festival, Arizona Friends of Chamber Music, La Jolla Summerfest, and Chamber Music Society of Fort Worth.

-Born in Manchester, NH into a family with roots in Quebec, Jalbert grew up in northern Vermont.
-At age 5, he began piano lessons and immersed himself in the classical repertoire.
-Following undergraduate studies in piano and composition at Oberlin Conservatory, Jalbert earned a PhD in Composition at the University of Pennsylvania, where he studied with George Crumb.
-Jalbert is Professor of Composition and Theory at Rice University’s Shepherd School of Music in Houston, where he has taught since 1996, and currently serves as Co-Artistic Director of Musiqa, a locally based contemporary chamber ensemble.
-His music is published by Schott Helicon Music Corporation (BMI), New York. http://www.schott-music.com/
+Born in Manchester, New Hampshire, to parents of French-Canadian ancestry, Jalbert grew up in northern Vermont and studied both piano and composition at the Oberlin Conservatory and University of Pennsylvania, where he studied with George Crumb.
+He is Professor of Music at Rice University’s Shepherd School of Music in Houston, and is a co-founder of Musiqa, a Houston-based new music collective.
+His music is published by Schott Helicon Music Corporation, New York.

 Hailed for his music of “considerable elegance… breathtaking beauty, lyricism and intricacy” (San Francisco Chronicle), composer PIERRE JALBERT’ is highly acclaimed for his richly colored, superbly crafted scores and intense, expressive musical language.
 His French-Canadian heritage has been highly influential in his work, having heard French and English folk songs and Catholic liturgical music growing up, and gaining a deep respect for music which communicates powerfully with an economy of means.
 His music has been performed worldwide by the London, Budapest, Boston, Houston, Seattle, Colorado, Vermont, and National Symphonies; the Cabrillo, Eastern Music Festival, and American Composers Orchestras; the Borromeo, Emerson, Chiara, Enso, Jasper, Escher, and Ying Quartets; Music from Copland House ensemble; Arizona Friends of Chamber Music; Los Angeles and St. Paul Chamber Orchestras; Pittsburgh New Music Ensemble; cellist David Finckel; violinist Midori; and countless others.
 His many honors include the BBC Masterprize, Chamber Music Society of Lincoln Center’s Stoeger Award, given biennially “in recognition of significant contributions to the chamber music repertory,” two Copland House Residency Awards, Rome Prize, and Academy Award from the American Academy of Arts and Letters.
 He was Composer-in-Residence with the Los Angeles Chamber Orchestra and California Symphony, and is Professor of Composition and Theory at Rice University’s Shepherd School of Music.
 His music is published by Schott Helicon Music Corporation (BMI).